We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Activist Efforts

-Advocacy efforts for kratom have been unsuccessful when it comes to overturning the kratom ban.
+Advocacy efforts for kratom have been unsuccessful in overturning the kratom ban.
 Both members of the AKA and kratom users have tried to help lawmakers see the beneficial side of kratom.

-There have been various petitions and social media pages active since the ban of kratom in 2015.
-It is highly encouraged if you are a resident of Arkansas and want to see Mitragyna Speciosa legalized, that you take the time to reach out to your local and state representatives.
+Various petitions and social media pages have been active since the ban on kratom in 2015.
+If you are a resident of Arkansas and want to see Mitragyna Speciosa legalized, it is highly encouraged that you take the time to reach out to your local and state representatives.
 This is the only way that the current ban will be overturned.

 WHAT IS THE KRATOM CONSUMER PROTECTION ACT?

-The Kratom Consumer Protection Act (KCPA) is a bill that will help place regulations on the kratom industry throughout the nation.
+The Kratom Consumer Protection Act (KCPA) is a bill that will help place regulations on the kratom market nationwide.

 The following concerns will be addressed:

-• Manufacture, distribution, sale, and possession of kratom
+• Manufacture, distribution, deal, and custody of kratom

-• Manufacture, distribution, and sale of contaminated or adulterated kratom
+• Manufacture, allocation, and sale of adulterated kratom

 • Testing kratom

-The KCPA was introduced by the American Kratom Association (AKA) along with the Botanical Education Alliance (BEA).
-It is the AKA hopes that they can soon get all states on board with adopting the KCPA.
+The KCPA was introduced by the American Kratom Association (AKA) and the Botanical Education Alliance (BEA).
+The AKA hopes they can soon get all states on board with adopting the KCPA.
 This will regulate the industry and make it a much safer place for kratom consumers.
-The largest issue that lawmakers have with kratom is the fact that the industry is not regulated.
+The most significant issue lawmakers have with kratom is that the industry is not regulated.
 This act will help appease those worries and allow citizens to freely use kratom.

 Buying Kratom Online

-Kratom is not regulated by the federal government, so each state is left to decide how to handle this herb.
-So, if you are trying to buy kratom online and have it shipped to your home in Arkansas you will be out of luck.
+The federal government does not regulate kratom, so each state is left to decide how to handle this herb.
+So, if you are trying to buy kratom online and have it shipped to your home in Arkansas, you will be out of luck.
 No kratom vendor will ship products to areas where kratom is banned.
-Therefore, you are out of luck if you are looking to try kratom and live in the great state of Arkansas.
+Therefore, you are out of luck if you want to try kratom and live in Arkansas.

-There are no shops in the state that are legally allowed to offer kratom.
-Nor are there any online vendors who will ship to an address within this state.
-If you are a kratom enthusiast then you will not want to live in Arkansas.
-If you are caught with it, you could be facing criminal charges because it is on the Schedule I List as a controlled substance.
+No shops in the state are legally allowed to offer kratom.
+Nor are there online vendors who will ship to an address within this state.
+You will not want to live in Arkansas if you are a kratom enthusiast.
+If caught with it, you could face criminal charges because it is on the Schedule I List as a controlled substance.

 buying Kratom